style-tools/docs/unused-css-remover/README.md

 ## Advanced mode

-Advanced mode provides many options for tuning the unused CSS extractor and PostCSS parser.
+Advanced mode provides many options for tuning the unused CSS remover and PostCSS parser.

 The configuration is 100% JSON and is available in a [JSON schema](https://style.tools/json-schemas/unused-css-remover.json).

 # Configuration

-By default, the unused CSS extractor simply performs the unused CSS extractor process on the basis of the active Critical CSS window.
+By default, the unused CSS remover simply performs the unused CSS remover process on the basis of the active Critical CSS window.

 ```json
 {